iwinoto/watsonx-data-demo/Demo script.md

           type varchar,
           owner varchar,
           status varchar)
-        with (
+        WITH (
           format = 'PARQUET',
           location='s3a://demo/devices/device_registry.parquet');

-      describe demo_data.devices.device_registry;
+      DESCRIBE demo_data.devices.device_registry;

-      select * from demo_data.devices.device_registry;
+      SELECT * FROM demo_data.devices.device_registry;
       ```

-  6. Now can do a federated search across data from heterogenous datastores (a postgreSQL data engine for events and device information from a parquet file) to show all events from a particular device, who owns the device and the device status.
+  6. Now a user can do a federated search across data from heterogenous datastores (a postgreSQL data engine for events and device information from a parquet file) to show all events from a particular device, who owns the device and the device status.
       ```
       SELECT device.id AS device_id,
           event.timestamp AS timestamp,